top of page

 1. Model Sharing Yourself: Children learn by watching.
 When you say, “Let’s share this blanket” or “Here, have a bite of my apple,” you show them what generosity looks like.
 Small, everyday examples matter more than big lectures.

 2. Use Books and Stories: Stories are a safe way for children to see sharing in action.
 In Kedi & Jake, Jake offers love and kindness to his furry friend.
-Reading about kind characters helps kids imagine how they might share in their own world — with a toy, a snack, or a hug.
+Reading about kind characters helps kids imagine how they might share in their own world with a toy, a snack, or a hug.

 3. Praise the Effort, Not Just the Result: When your child tries to share, celebrate it!
 Even if it doesn’t go perfectly, say something like, “I love how you gave your friend a turn” or “That was kind of you to offer.”
 Encouragement makes it more likely they’ll try again.

 Remember, toddlers are still learning self-control.
 It is normal for them to cling to “their” things.
-Sharing should never feel like losing — it should feel like connecting.
+Sharing should never feel like losing.
+It should feel like connecting.
 And with patience, guidance, and lots of love, they’ll get there.

 Every toy shared today is a step toward empathy tomorrow.